Elinor Florence, Author

 2. Choose your cookbook cover

 My cousin, Patricia Maywood Shivak of Cut Knife, Saskatchewan, was a talented artist who sketched the little farmhouse built by our grandparents near Richard, Saskatchewan.
 We all have fond memories of that house, which no longer exists.
-I even have the flooring from the house, which my husband and I salvaged and installed at our new home in Invermere, B.C.
-(To see photos, click here: Ten Ways to Make A New House Look Old).
+I even have the flooring from the house, which my husband and I installed at our home in Invermere, B.C.
+(See photos here: Ten Ways to Make A New House Look Old).

 3. Choose your cookbook format